 - If you're going to work from existing databases, this is relatively straightforward.

-- If an NGS platform is producing data for you, they can provide an estimate.
+- If a data generating infrastructure is producing data for you, they can provide an estimate.

 - If you need less than 128 GB: you don't need a storage project!
 Just use your compute project's storage.

 - If you need less than 10 TB: you need a Small storage project.